-Information regarding non-ESA fish populations in the Yuba River downstream of Englebright Dam will be obtained from previously conducted studies, including the dates and locations of data collection to the extent possible, fish species composition, species diversity, relative abundance, temporal distribution, habitat utilization, and spatial distribution.
-Additionally, if available, flow and temperature information will be compiled from available records corresponding to dates and locations of non-ESA fish species collections to examine potential relationships between flow and temperature, other abiotic variables, and species-specific population and community metrics including species composition, species diversity, relative abundance, temporal distribution, habitat utilization, and spatial distribution.
+Information regarding non-ESA fish populations in the Yuba River downstream of Englebright Dam will be obtained from previously conducted RMT studies, (M&E Program through 2011) and other research groups, including the dates and locations of data collection to the extent possible, fish species composition, species diversity, relative abundance, temporal distribution, habitat utilization, and spatial distribution.
+Additionally, if available, flow and temperature information will be compiled from available records corresponding to dates and locations of non-ESA fish species collections to examine potential relationships between flow and temperature, other abiotic variables, and species-specific population and community metrics including species composition, species diversity, relative abundance, temporal distribution, and spatial distribution.